gortaina/workout/100DaysOfMLCode/Readme.md

 #100DaysOfMLCode #100DaysOfCode

 ## Day 25/104 -23/10/2019- Wednesday
-Studying the zaproxy, a tool for test vulnerabilities on app´s, check in: https://github.com/ArquiteturaJoel/zaproxy
+Studying the zaproxy, a tool for test vulnerabilities on app's, check in: https://github.com/ArquiteturaJoel/zaproxy
 Toughs - My computer recovered, only the basics like chrome, bookmark, extensions, sessions
 #100DaysOfMLCode #100DaysOfCode